 - determine the big ideas and perspectives found in texts, and use critical thinking skills to understand missing ideas and perspectives

-- infer traits, motivations & changes in characters by examining how the writer describes them, what they do, what they say & think & what other characters say about them
+- infer traits, motivations and changes in characters by examining how the writer describes them, what they do, what they say and think, and what other characters say about them

 - organize and develop increasingly complex information and ideas and use them for discussion and writing for different purposes and audiences

-- Continue to talk about topics that are important to your child, in English, or in other languages or dialects spoken in your home.
-Talking together builds listening and understanding skills, provides a way to consider the perspectives of others, problem-solve, and adds to children’s knowledge of words and the world around them.
-This will support their learning now and throughout life.
+- Continue to talk about topics that are important to your child in English, or in other languages or dialects spoken in your home.
+Talking together builds listening and comprehension skills, provides a way to consider the perspectives of others, problem solve and adds to children’s knowledge of words and the world around them.

-- Keep the focus on reading every day (or as close to every day as possible), rather than what children are reading.
-At this time of development, children are building their outside interests and social lives and reading can sometimes feel less important now.
-Encourage your child to read a little bit every day, without worrying too much about what they are reading, or if it seems too easy.
+- Continue to read together.
+At this time of development, children are building their outside interests and social lives and reading can sometimes feel less important.
+Encourage your child to read a little bit every day if possible, without worrying too much about what they are reading, or if it seems too easy.
 Graphic novels, comics and magazines all count!

 Thank you for your partnership!
-If you have any questions about your child’s development in literacy, please do not hesitate to reach out to your child’s teacher(s).
+If you have any questions about your child’s development in literacy, please reach out to your child’s teacher.